Aurelien-Pelissier/Medium/Arbitrarily distributed on-chain random variables/README.md

-# Density estimation for bounded variables
+# Arbitrarily distributed on-chain random variables

 This repository contains the code supporting the medium article: